StanPlatinum/simple-lbr-demo/README.md

-It turns out that RDMSR/WRMSR instructions can not be used in enclave...?
+RDMSR/WRMSR instructions can not be used in enclave.

+So this demo is used to test LBR usages in user/kernel level.